EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/items-assets-and-energyassets/overview-of-energyassets.md

 * GeothermalSource: Represents a geothermal source producing heat or electricity.
 * SourceProducer: Represents an unlimited source of energy, that can be used to represent the network outside the scope of the energysystem being described.
 * ResidualHeatSource: Represents residual heat sources from data centers, industry or cooling houses.
+* WaterToPower: Represents an installation that generates energy from water using different techniques (hydro power, wave power, tidal power, or osmotic power)

 New producer assets will be added in future.